cheerspankaj/MADS_Milestone-1/README.md

 </div>

 - Algeria and Croatia with 14 days of partially opened school status were in the top for the “shortest partially opened” status.
-- The shortest partially opened duration was observed in June 2020 and Nov 2020 for Croatia and Algeria
+- The shortest partially opened duration was observed in June 2020 and Nov 2020 for Croatia and Algeria.

 <img width="900" alt="image" src="https://github.com/cheerspankaj/MADS_Milestone-1/assets/82276130/14e2e8c0-339a-4d27-8d18-69ba5aa296f9">